willhbr/willhbr.github.io/_posts/2023/2023-07-06-why-modernising-shells-is-a-sisyphean-effort.md

 title: "Why Modernising Shells is a Sisyphean Effort"
 ---

 Anyone that knows me is probably aware that I spend a lot of time in the terminal.
-One of the many things that I have wasted time learning is the various oddities of shell scripting, and so I am cursed with the knowledge of the design tradeoffs in their design.
+One of the many things that I have wasted time learning is the various oddities of shell scripting, and so I am cursed with the knowledge of the tradeoffs in their design.
 It seems to be something that most people don't appreciate.
 Your shell has to find a balance between getting out of your way for interactive use, and being the best way to link together multiple unrelated programs to do something useful.
 The Unix philosophy of having many small tools, each dedicated to one simple job means that you can more easily replace one with an alternative, or a new tool doesn't have to reinvent the wheel before it can be useful.

 The problem is that to most people, the shell is completely inscrutable.
 Even experienced programmers who have no problem juggling many other programming languages will get into a muddle with even a simple shell script.
 To be honest, you can't really blame them.
 Shell languages are full of bizarre syntax and subtle traps.